 - Proper camera configuration will optimize both video quality and storage space on an NVR system.

 Overall, keeping cameras clean will help in the clarity of the video and they will last longer.
 Depending on your video security needs, you may opt to keep the analog cameras on-site or upgrade to the new IP cameras or even the multi-sensor cameras.
-While cameras do fail at times due to functionality or internal technology, in the end, fuzzy cameras are a choice.
+Although cameras may occasionally malfunction due to technical issues or internal technology, ultimately, the presence of blurry or fuzzy video is avoidable

 Envysion supports the highest quality video in the industry.
 Our solution is unmatched for video quality if properly installed and maintained.